Nosler's new line of lead-free, centerfire rifle hunting ammo is worth taking a look at.

 Interestingly enough, the most E-Tip bullets also have a higher ballistic coefficient than TTSX bullets of comparable size and weight.
 For this reason, many Nosler E-Tip loads have a slightly flatter trajectory and retain a little bit more energy at longer range than the Barnes VOR-TX loads.

 The E-Tip does not have a gigantic advantage over the TTSX in terms of external ballistics, though.
-However, assuming the E-Tip shoots as accurately in your rifle as the TTSX, if you want every advantage possible on that trip of a lifetime hunting red stag in New Zealand or mule deer in the Henry Mountains of Utah, then the E-Tip might be the right bullet for you.
+However, assuming the E-Tip shoots as accurately in your rifle as the TTSX, if you want every advantage possible on that trip of a lifetime kudu in South Africa, mule deer in the Henry Mountains of Utah, or moose in Canada, then the E-Tip might be the right bullet for you.

 All things considered, the E-Tip is a great nontoxic hunting bullet for hunting in states like California.
 However, it's also very well designed and effective bullet overall and is very popular among hunters who just want a lead-free bullet that helps them cleanly harvest game.

 Like what you see here?
 Check out John McAdams on his hunting blog.
-Learn more about the New Zealand Hunting packages Big Game Hunting Adventures offers on their web site or follow them on Facebook, YouTube, & Instagram.
+Learn more about the African Hunting safaris Big Game Hunting Adventures offers on their web site or follow them on Facebook, YouTube, & Instagram.